 - a.
 Income Verification

 - b.
-HAP contract
+HQS Inspection Report

 - c.
-HAP payment details
+HAP contract

 - d.
-Copy of the lease
+HAP payment, security deposit, and vacancy payment details (reported to VCRHYP monthly)

-XII.
+XV.
 PORTABILITY

-- If a Household wants to move, they may use their RRH subsidy to lease another unit anywhere in the Vermont Balance of State Continuum of Care service area (all Vermont excluding Chittenden County), provided another Sponsor Agency can support them in that new region.
-VCRHYP should be notified if a Household would like to move in advance.
-Breaking a lease is not encouraged, but will not make portability unallowable.
-A new HQS inspection, rental assistance determination, lease approval, Housing Assistance Payment contract, and Housing Stability Plan will be required for the new unit. - 2.
-If a Household would like to move to Chittenden County, they must submit a request to VCRHYP outlining good cause for move, for example: employment or educational opportunities, proximity to support network, health needs or other reasonable causes.
+- 1. If a household wants to move after they have been awarded a subsidy, they may use their RRH subsidy to lease another unit anywhere in the Vermont Balance of State Continuum of Care service area (all of Vermont excluding Chittenden County), provided another Sponsor Agency can support them in that new region. - a.
+VCRHYP should be notified if a household would like to move in advance and will help secure a new Sponsor Agency who will assist in housing search in the new county. - b.
+Breaking a lease is not encouraged, but will not make portability unallowable. - 2.
+If a household would like to move to Chittenden County, they must submit a request to VCRHYP outlining good cause for move, for example: employment or educational opportunities, proximity to support network, health needs or other reasonable causes.
 Prior to approval to port RRH Subsidies into Chittenden County, VCRHYP would need to identify a Sponsor Agency who could provide the minimum level of services. - 3.
-If a household is fleeing violence, they may move to any geographic area of Vermont, including Chittenden County, prior to a new Sponsor Agency being identified.
+If a household is fleeing violence, they may move to any geographic area in and outside of Vermont, including Chittenden County, prior to a new Sponsor Agency being identified, but VCRHYP should be notified as soon as possible.

-XIII.
+XVI.
 PROJECT FEES

-RRH Sponsor Agencies may not charge RRH Households any fee related to RRH enrollment.
+RRH Sponsor Agencies may not charge RRH households any fee related to RRH enrollment.
 This includes a prohibition of: program fees, air conditioning fees, lost key fees, legal fees, security deposits not paid directly to landlord, or mandatory savings.

-XIV.
+XVII.
 ALIGNMENT WITH VERMONT COALITION TO END HOMELESSNESS'S STANDARDS